Shahdara district

-Shahdara District is an administrative and revenue district of Delhi, India, situated near the banks of Yamuna river.
+Shahdara district is an administrative and revenue district of Delhi, India, situated near the banks of Yamuna river.
 The district headquarters is Nand Nagri.
+The Shadara District also has residential area.
+It is close to Chandni Chowk in Central Delhi as well as to Ghaziabad, Uttar Pradesh.
+The area near GT road Toll is commonly known as Apsara or Shahdara border.
 It is one of the oldest inhabited areas of Delhi and integral to what is known as Purani Dilli (Old Delhi).
 Shahdara district was formed in 2012 and has a collectorate office at Nand Nagri, Delhi.

 Etymology

-In Urdu, Shahdara means "door of kings".
+Shahdara means "door of kings" in Urdu.
 The origin of the name lies in two Persian words: shah meaning "kings" and dara, a door or entrance.
-Shahdara was established by a Mughal king.
+Shahdara might have originated from 'shahi dara or dariya', since it is near the river (dariya) Yamuna.

 History

 The Shahdara district was formed in September 2012.